akbiggs/UnityTimer/README.md

 A test scene + script demoing all the features is included with the package in the `Timer/Example` folder.

 ## Usage Notes / Caveats

-1. This library does not currently seem to work on the Hololens.
-We are looking into a solution for this.
-2. All timers are destroyed when changing scenes.
+1. All timers are destroyed when changing scenes.
 This behaviour is typically desired, and it happens because timers are updated by a TimerController that is also destroyed when the scene changes.
 Note that as a result of this, creating a Timer when the scene is being closed, e.g. in an object's OnDestroy method, will [result in a Unity error when the TimerController is spawned](http://i.imgur.com/ESFmFDO.png).